yangautumn43/ar_go/README.md

 ### Current status of IR sensors [Radhen]

 ### Current status of Camera [Yang]
-    Use `libuvc_camera` to publish camera image and info Use the `camera_calibration` package to calibrate our lens-fixed fisheye camera
+    * Use 'libuvc_camera' to publish camera image and info
+    * Use the 'camera_calibration' package to calibrate our lens-fixed fisheye camera

 ### Current status of SLAM [Yang & Jay]
-    We now use 'orb-slam2' to do visual slam
+    * We now use 'orb-slam2' to do visual slam
-    Need to publish to `/VO` topic
+    * Need to publish to '/VO' topic

 ### Current status of Stop-sign detector [Ao]